A web host is the backbone of your website. If your web host is crap, that would directly impact your website.

 If you have seen Bluehost ads, they advertise that their web host service starts at $2.95/mo.
 Well, it’s true.
 But not like you are thinking.

 If you want to pay $2.95/mo, then you need to purchase their shared hosting plan for 36 months i.e. for 3 years.

 Ouch, that hurts.
 But it is darn true.
 They are clever with their promotional strategies.
 If you want to use their service for 12 months i.e. 1 year, then you need to pay $4.95/mo.

 On top of that, they enable other add-ons during payment.
 Due to which, you might end up paying for them as well if you don’t disable it.
 These add-ons aren’t necessary.

 Siteground doesn’t play any mind games with its customer.
 They have a clear pricing structure without any bluff.

-If you want to use their plan, you have to enroll for minimum 1 year.
-But. they don’t charge any extra money as in case of Bluehost.
+If you want to use their plan, you have to enroll for a minimum 1 year.
+But. they don’t charge any extra money as in the case of Bluehost.

 Just like Bluehost, they also have a similar structure.
 They advertise starting price of $3.92/mo for shared hosting.
 But in actual, you have to pay for 36 months in order to get that benefit.

 If you go for 12 months plan, then you need to pay $4.40/mo.
 It’s actually more than Siteground but less than Bluehost.